fholzi8/Ansible_NSO_pyATS/README.md

 <h3>NSO</h3>

-Starting with a good use case as explained here: <a href="https://github.com/jmullool/Ansible-driven-NSO-service-automation">Ansible-driven-NSO-service-automation</a>
+Starting with a good use case, can be found here: <a href="https://github.com/jmullool/Ansible-driven-NSO-service-automation">Ansible-driven-NSO-service-automation</a>

 <img src="https://github.com/fholzi8/Ansible_NSO_pyATS/blob/master/UseCase1.png">